-A reconnaissance survey is the exploration of an area to work out whether the area is sufficiently promising to justify more detailed exploration.
+A reconnaissance survey is the exploration of an area to determine whether the area is sufficiently promising to justify more detailed exploration.

 A special purpose consent may be granted over a standard block, reserved block or tender block, even if the area is already subject to an existing consent.
 Please note that a consent is different from an offshore exploration, mining or retention licence, as it does not give you any exclusive rights over an area, nor does it give you any preference in applications for licences over the area.